-Hello friends!
-It's time for an update on the backyard ORC* renovation!
+It's time for an update on the backyard renovation!
 Things are moving REALLY fast around here (nothing like the onset of winter to light a little fire under ya!)
-The last few weeks have been a bit chaotic and I haven't had a chance to provide updates, so consider this a double serving!
+The last few weeks have left no time for blogging, so consider this a double serving.

 I'll walk you through the plan for the yard below and show some photos of the progress that we're making.